 • Encourage mouthing/chewing on teethers and chew tools to introduce new sensations in the mouth.
 As early as 4-6 months, you can give her a Baby Grabber or Baby Guitar to chew on - these have an extension that will provide input to the back of her gums.

 • When you start spoon feeding (usually around the age of 6 months), use textured spoons to introduce texture.
 The DuoSpoon and Small Textured Spoons are great starter spoons for tactile input.
 The Z-Spoon also has an option for a textured spoon tip.
-It has a smooth, gentle vibration that helps "wake up" the mouth during mealtimes and help with sensory defensiveness and developing tone.
+It has a smooth, gentle vibration that helps "wake up" the mouth during mealtimes and helps with sensory defensiveness and developing tone.
 (Not all people like vibration, so please know that you by no means have to use it and shouldn't force it.)

 • Continue to introduce texture and provide oral input throughout her life.
 Just because she doesn't have sensitivities yet (or the sensitivities have gotten better), that doesn't mean you should stop.
 For example, if one of my therapy kids goes for a long period without seeing me (and mom and dad aren't doing homework with her), she becomes sensitive and orally defensive again.